Shia LaBeouf Is Taking Your Phone Calls Now (Really)

 The purpose is a lofty one: to try to touch one of the artist’s souls.
 The project, entitled #TOUCHMYSOUL, will take place over four days and is broadcast live on the site.
 Accompanying the stream is a live-updating document with sentence fragments and other mysterious phrases.
 Per a Mashable article, the document seems to be partially transcribed calls.

-You can call LaBeouf (or Rönkkö & Turner) on (0)151 808 0771. #TOUCHMYSOUL is the opening act to the group exhibition Follow, which opens December 11 and closes February 21.
+You can call LaBeouf (or Rönkkö & Turner) at +44 (0)151 808 0771* (it’s a British number, so international rates apply). #TOUCHMYSOUL is the opening act to the group exhibition Follow, which opens December 11 and closes February 21.

 The project seems akin to #IAMSORRY, the piece in which LaBeouf sat in a room and took visitors.
 In terms of performance art, sitting in a room and taking phone calls seems pretty low stress.
 As a loose commentary on authenticity, it’s a little less in-your-face than almost anything he’s done previously, but maybe he just needs a rest.
 Shia, for all his weirdness, seems like genuinely kind of an interesting weirdo in a way that people like James Franco can only aspire to.